Read our Q&A before our A-Z

 This is a simple one!
 You don’t need to join!
 Once you’re a student, you're automatically a member.

 Students' unions also aim to look after your welfare.
 A lot of the time, students' unions who may share a city will work collaboratively to help keep you safe.
 Currently, Solent Students' Union and Southampton University Students' Union (and their universities) are working together on a campaign called Ask for Angela to make sure you're safe on nights out.
 Unions will also have links with local police stations who will work together to ensure students are safe on nights out.
 Unions will join in on national campaigns too to ensure that welfare is at the forefront of your time at university.

 l - live music

 If you're looking to perform or watch live music, many students' unions will have venues or societies for you to get your musical fix.
-Bands like Kasabian, Feeder, Plan B, Snoop Dogg, Chase and Status, Dizzy Rascal and even The Blanks (the band Ted from Scrubs is in) have performed across the UK at students’ unions, so keep your eye on the venues and events organised by unions.
+Bands like Kasabian, Feeder, Plan B, Snoop Dogg, Chase and Status and Dizzy Rascal have performed across the UK at students’ unions, so keep your eye on the venues and events organised by unions.

 m - mature students

 According to UCAS, a mature student is classed as anyone over 21 who hasn’t been to school or college before.
 Around 40 per cent of mature students are over 30 and have had work, mortgages or family responsibilities.
 As students’ unions are for everyone, they will have help and advice for mature students.
 A lot of unions will also have mature students societies and host coffee mornings or events for mature students to meet and build up a network.

 n - nightclubs